dunz0r/aoc/README.md

-# aoc2022
+# aoc utils
-My repository for Advent Of Code 2022
+My repository for Advent Of Code

+A new branch for each year

 Set your cookie as an environment variable named AOCSESSION